-Part I – Vegas to Amargosa Valley – Once outside of Vegas proper, I continued on Highway 95 farther than I have done so far while visiting Corn Creek and Mt.
+Part I – Vegas to Amargosa Valley – I took I-15 north to Highway 95 northwest towards Corn Creek and Mt.
 Charleston.
 I passed by a prison and conservation camp on the left and then entered the town of Indian Springs, where there is a base called Creech Air Force Base.
 I went to Fay’s Country Store and got some birthday ice cream.
 The people there were very friendly and gave me a post card!
 Then I drove around a little bit in the town.
-It was too hot to walk with my ice cream.
+It was too hot to walk around with my ice cream.

 Part II – Amargosa Valley to Beatty – I reached Amargosa Valley in about 2 hours, including the time I wandered around each place I stopped along the way.
-This place has a cafe called the Area 51 Alien Center, which I was having none of, still being mad about not being able to roam Nellis more freely due to the Area 51 storming nonsense.
+This place has a cafe called the Area 51 Alien Center.
 There is also a fireworks megastore and gas station.

 On the road to Beatty, on the left will be an open expanse to nothingness, and could have no significance to anyone except perhaps Fallout fans.
-It is the ruins of Ashton, Nevada – perhaps the namesake of Lonesome Road’s Ashton.
+It is the ruins of Ashton, Nevada.
 Today there is nothing left of the old water stop, but it was exciting to drive by none the less.

-In this general vicinity I also discovered there is a Mesquite Campground after all (!!) and I visited the Ubehebe Crater, which combined together may be an inspiration for a few of New Vegas’ western locations.
+In this general vicinity I also discovered there is a Mesquite Campground after all (!!) and I visited the Ubehebe Crater.

 I arrived in Beatty shortly thereafter and it was a lot of fun to explore.
 I also walked around the ghost towns of Rhyolite and Gold Center, which looked just like the Boulder City ruins, or South Vegas ruins.
 It is by far the coolest looking ghost town area I have seen thus far.
 It really does feel like I am walking around in a post-War environment.